LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 For multilabel classification, I used techniques like classifier chain, label powerset, etc.

 Here the problem statement is that using the movie description our model has to guess which genre the movie belongs to.
-It is popular use case take an example of ecommerce product description data; now instead of manually assigning the labels to it, we can use a model which will find relevant labels or genre for it and make the content relevant to the type it belongs.
+It is a popular use case.
+Take an example of ecommerce product description data; now instead of manually assigning the labels to it, we can use a model which will find relevant labels or genre for it and make the content relevant to the type it belongs.

 I start with Exploratory data analysis and then data cleaning, which is the most crucial step as if all the description has some very 30-50 common words it will simply make the data-heavy and model slow and inefficient.